APEM-LTD/hetoolkit/README.md

     EA’s Open Data portal;
 -   `import_wq` for importing water quality data from the EA Water Quality Archive database;
--   `import_taxa` for importing taxonomic abundances from the EA Ecology and Fish Data Explorer;
+-   `import_inv_taxa` for importing taxonomic abundances from the EA Ecology and Fish Data Explorer;
 -   `predict_indices` for calculating expected scores for macroinvertebrate indices using the RICT2 model (FBA 2020);
 -   `calc_flowstats` and `calc_rfrstats` for calculating summary